aiida-vasp/aiida-vasp/docs/source/getting_started/configuration.md

 Execute the following command to upload the whole potential family to the database:

 ```
-% verdi data vasp.potcar uploadfamily --path=$HOME/myaiida/potpaw_PBE.54.tar --name=PBE.54 --description="PBE potentials version 54"
+% aiida-vasp potcar uploadfamily --path=$HOME/myaiida/potpaw_PBE.54.tar --name=PBE.54 --description="PBE potentials version 54"
 POTCAR files found: 327.
 New files uploaded: 327, Added to Family: 327
 ```

 :::{tip}
-For historical reasons we used `PBE.54` as the name for the `PBE_54` PAW dataset.
+We used `PBE.54` as the name for the  [potpaw.54](https://www.vasp.at/wiki/Available_pseudopotentials#potpaw.54)  PAW dataset.
-Any name can be used of course, but some of the presets of the workflows expect the naming convention with a `.` instead of `_`.
+Any name can be used of course, but some of the presets of the workflows expect `PBE.54` not `PBE_54`.
 :::